 - Final Verdict

-How to Get over Fear of Skateboarding – Ride like a Professional
+How to Get Over Fear of Skateboarding – Ride Like a Professional

-It’s good to have fear of skateboarding because it protects you from serious injuries.
+It’s good to have a fear of skateboarding because it protects you from serious injuries.
 However, most of the time it holds you back from performing better.
 You need to be confident and fully committed if you want to feel comfortable on a board.
 Always stay focused while practicing skateboarding and learning new tricks.

 Note: Read a complete guide on how to clean skateboard wheels to ride the board smoothly.